There's a reason why we do what we do as Mummy MOT® Practitioners – and that is because of the statistics below.

 And our top three stats on why we should have post-natal rehab for every mum…

-- Training post birth after experiencing pelvic girdle pain in pregnancy using a specific stabilisation exercise programme, results showed significant reduction in pain and 50% reduction in disability.
+- Training post-birth after experiencing pelvic girdle pain in pregnancy using a specific stabilisation exercise programme, results showed a significant reduction in pain and 50% reduction in disability.
 This tells us that specific stability exercises are useful for reducing pelvic girdle pain after pregnancy.
 (Stuge et al 2004)

 - A survey of 115 postnatal women found that after 8 weeks the gap between the rectus muscle – the inter recti distance or recti diastasis – will not change without intervention.
 (Coldron 2008)